xavmarch13/dataffoneurs-story/_posts/2024-12-11-general-emotion.md

 <iframe src="{{ site.baseurl }}/assets\images\Trinity.webp" width="50%" height="350" frameborder="0"></iframe>
 Here comes Trinity.
 She’s not done yet.
 With a sharp look and a gun in hand, she’s demanding more.
 "Analysis.
 Do it by something other than genre.
 Now."

 Looks like Neo has no choice.
 He’s about to dive back in—whether he likes it or not.

+Red pill, blue pill, en fonction de PCA et shape (ines)

 ## **Can we classify films by anything other than genre?**
 As Neo dive back in the data, the question arises: Can emotions help us discover hidden trends in movies?
 Are North American drama films emotionally similar to European thrillers?
 Let's dive into his analysis and see what emerges.